kate-stankiewicz/Acer_globalSearch_AltSplice/README.md

 1. After downloading RNA-seq files (NCBI BioProject PRJNA1213837), run the GS pipeline (https://github.com/baliga-lab/Global_Search ) using the .json files and the metadata (Acer_globalSearch_AltSplice/metadata/AC_clean_meta_full.tsv)
 2. Prepare the resulting BAM files for SplAdder (see ReadMe in prepare_bams_for_spladder)
 3. Next run htseq
+   NOTE: samples were split into two folders, thus the pipeline was run a second time to capture the missing samples (Acer_Sfit_for_SplAdder_51Fail.json).

 Part 2: Run the SplAdder pipeline (separately for the host and the symbiont; Acer_globalSearch_AltSplice/scripts/Acer_Sfit_runs/SplAdder)
 1. Step1 generates the splice graph for each sample individually